ShadowDuke/OW_Archetypes-Plus/README.md

    - Added extra answer options to some vanilla events

 ## Notes
-You might want to start one higher difficulty level as usually.
+You might want to start one higher difficulty level as usual.
 ~~- I mainly set up the string structure to make it easier for the upcoming changes.~~ ~~- So, these values are not final and barely touched, mainly testing the waters here.~~